דלג לתוכן הראשי

 The trio of the most problematic claims:

-- Foot Pads: The blackening in the morning is a chemical reaction with moisture and sweat, not "toxins" drawn from the body.
+• Foot Pads: The blackening in the morning is a chemical reaction to moisture and sweat, not "toxins" drawn from the body.
 There is no mechanism that pulls toxins through the foot.

 Important: Real Suspicion of Heavy Metals?
 See a Doctor 🔴

 If there is real exposure to heavy metals (occupational, environmental), this is not a matter for an online supplement.
-The correct path is a doctor and lab tests (blood or urine levels), and if medical chelation is needed, it is performed under supervision.
+The correct path is a doctor and lab tests (blood or urine levels), and if medical chelation is required, it is performed under supervision.
 By the way, the correct chelators for arsenic and certain metals are DMSA or DMPS, not EDTA.
-Do not improvise or self-diagnose.
+Don't improvise; get a diagnosis.

-How to Support Your Liver Truly, Without a Single Supplement
+How to Truly Support Your Liver, Without a Single Supplement

-- Reduce Alcohol: The number 1 cause of liver stress.
+1. Reduce Alcohol: The number one cause of liver stress.
 No milk thistle will undo a heavy night.

-- Sleep and Physical Activity: Both improve metabolic function and the natural detox system.
+5. Sleep and Physical Activity: Both improve metabolic function and the natural cleansing system.

 Bottom Line

 Don't fall for the word "detox."
-Your body is a sophisticated cleaning machine that already works, and you can't "flush out toxins" with tea, a foot pad, or a zeolite capsule.
-What you can truly do is support your detox organs: fiber for the elimination pathway, milk thistle, NAC, ALA, and sulforaphane for liver and glutathione support, and spermidine for autophagy.
-And just as importantly, stay away from laxative tea, daily charcoal, and foot pads, zeolite, and EDTA as "metal cleansers."
+Your body is a sophisticated cleansing machine that is already working, and you can't "flush out toxins" with tea, a pad, or a zeolite capsule.
+What you can truly do is support the cleansing organs: fiber for the elimination pathway, milk thistle, NAC, ALA, and sulforaphane for liver and glutathione support, and spermidine for autophagy.
+And just as importantly, stay away from laxative tea, daily charcoal, and pads, zeolite, and EDTA as "metal cleansers."
 Real suspicion?
-See a doctor, not the internet.
+Doctor, not the internet.

 References: